auth0/docs/articles/connections/apple-siwa/add-siwa-to-native-app.md

 * [Set Up Apps in the Apple Developer Portal](/connections/apple-siwa/guides/set-up-apple).

-* Save the following IDs and keys for the application connection settings in the Auth0 Dashboard:
+* Save the following IDs and key for the application connection settings in the Auth0 Dashboard:

   * Client ID (Service ID)
   * Client Secret Signing Key
-  * Apple Team ID (App ID)
   * Client Signing Key ID (optional)

 ## Configure the application client connection in Auth0